zackw/pinebook-pro-keyboard-updater/README.md

 make
 ```

 Manjaro ARM provides a package that contains the firmware updater utility.
-The name of the package is `pinebook-pro-keyboard-updater`, and the firmware update command is named `pbp-fwupdate`.
+The name of the package is `pinebook-pro-keyboard-updater`, and the firmware update command is named `pbp-fwupdate`; thus, if you use the packaged version, replace `./updater` in the instructions below with `pbp-fwupdate`.
 Please note that the Manjaro package provides no custom keymaps described later in this documentation.

 ## Pick the right keyboard variant